 The remainder of this paper is organized as follows.
+In Section~\ref{sec::instance space analysis}, we introduce the methodology of algorithm selection and instance space analysis.
 In Section~\ref{sec:prob}, we describe the car sequencing problem and present the MIP formulation used.
-In Section~\ref{sec::methodology}, we introduce the methodology of instance space analysis and algorithm selection techniques.
+Section~\ref{sec:algorithms} introduces the solution algorithms for the car sequencing problem, and Section~\ref{sec::features and instances} describes feature extraction and instance generation.
 Section~\ref{sec::experiments} presents and analyses the experimental results, and the last section concludes the paper.